Northern Technologies International (NASDAQ:NTIC) Now Covered by Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Northern Technologies International (NASDAQ:NTIC – Get Rating) in a research report released on Thursday.
-The firm issued a hold rating on the specialty chemicals company’s stock.
+Stock analysts at StockNews.com initiated coverage on shares of Northern Technologies International (NASDAQ:NTIC – Get Rating) in a research note issued to investors on Friday.
+The brokerage set a “hold” rating on the specialty chemicals company’s stock.

-Northern Technologies International (NASDAQ:NTIC – Get Rating) last released its earnings results on Thursday, July 7th.
-The specialty chemicals company reported $0.12 earnings per share for the quarter, missing the consensus estimate of $0.15 by ($0.03).
+Northern Technologies International (NASDAQ:NTIC – Get Rating) last released its quarterly earnings results on Thursday, July 7th.
+The specialty chemicals company reported $0.12 earnings per share for the quarter, missing analysts’ consensus estimates of $0.15 by ($0.03).
 Northern Technologies International had a net margin of 10.56% and a return on equity of 5.75%.
 The firm had revenue of $18.97 million during the quarter, compared to the consensus estimate of $19.00 million.
-During the same period in the prior year, the business posted $0.21 earnings per share.
-As a group, sell-side analysts expect that Northern Technologies International will post 0.36 EPS for the current year.
+During the same quarter in the prior year, the business posted $0.21 earnings per share.
+On average, research analysts forecast that Northern Technologies International will post 0.36 EPS for the current year.

 About Northern Technologies International